TenWise-Dev/jrc-public/jrcdocs/workflow_abstract_prediction.rst

-Predicting abstracts
+Classifying articles
 ====================

-This workflow describes the usage of the existing models to run a prediction on the abstracts.
-Here we describe a prediction with a single embedding.
-A shell script wrapper for all embedding methods is available in the repository.
+This workflow describes the usage of the existing models to run a prediction on the PubMed articles.
+Here we describe a prediction with a **single embedding**.
+A shell script wrapper for all embedding methods is available in the repository (*workflow_predict.sh*).
+This shell script serves as a template, you might need to refactor and change parts of this shell script to match your specific system set-up (memory, disk permission etc) or use case.
+For example, depending on your systems memory and the number of articles you want to do the predictions on, you may need to run parts of the scripts in parallel.

 An embedding with sentence transformers is done as follows ::